 All of us reading this blog leave behind a depleted world.
 The world has no money and the emperor has no clothes, according to news anchor Brian Williams.
 As we peer into the abyss of chaos, the world we are leaving future generations largely lacks potable surface water, abundant edible food, materials for constructing shelter, and soils for growing fibers.
 The stunning richness of species that greeted the industrial age has been replaced by a living planet barely hanging by a thread.
-As Derrick Jensen wrote in Endgame, forests greet us and deserts dog our heels.

 At least we’re leaving compost.
 I’ve come to appreciate compost quite a bit since I’ve launched my new career as organic gardener.

 I’ve no doubt I’ll be there in a few short years, corpse to compost, along with most other Americans.
 It is difficult for me to foresee a situation in which I would survive the completion of the ongoing collapse.
 Unlike most industrial humans, though, I will gladly make the ultimate sacrifice in exchange for bringing the industrial economy to its overdue close.

 With respect to the living planet, I’ve placed my picket-pin in this small valley in the southwestern United States, former home to the Apache warrior Geronimo.
 Like a Cheyenne Dog Soldier, I’ve staked my terrain and will defend it from further insults.
 This untamed river must remain wild, forever protected from industrial abuses and therefore able to support human life as we enter the post-industrial Stone Age.
 I’ve not yet achieved the expertise of one of my neighbors, who has spent the last couple decades sleeping outside, making fire with a fire bow, foraging wild foods, and drinking from the river.
 I doubt I will, either.